madziag/LOT4STUDIES/README.md

 The output of these analyses will be used in interrupted time series analyses (ITSA), run by the UMCU team.
 The results of the ITSA will be uploaded to the DAP-specific folders on YODA.
 For transparency, the ITSA script is also part of the release.

 The following missing features will be implemented in the next release(s):
-i) Stratified counts (age group, indication (valproate), reason for discontinuation, dose, time on treatment, ii) Sensitivity analyses (different time windows for the definitions of discontinuation, and concomitant pregnancy testing & contraception with exposure) iii) Medical observations codes (mainly relevant for pregnancy test data) iv) DAP-specific duration of treatment estimation (as described in Annex 7 of SAP).
+1. Stratified counts (age group, indication (valproate), reason for discontinuation, dose, time on treatment,
+2. Sensitivity analyses (different time windows for the definitions of discontinuation, and concomitant pregnancy testing & contraception with exposure)
+3. Medical observations codes (mainly relevant for pregnancy test data)
+4. DAP-specific duration of treatment estimation (as described in Annex 7 of SAP).
 Currently a fixed duration of 30 days (with 30 day permissible gap) is implemented for valproates and retinoids, and fixed durations for contracecptions, as described in SAP v2.0 are implemented.
-v) Additional DAP-specific specifications or sensitivity analyses (as described in Annex 7 of SAP) vi) Correction to rate graphs (calculations and y-axis labels).
-These currently only show the numerator counts standardized by the denominator. vii) Clarified flow chart xlsx/csv files in g_output/preliminary_counts
+5. Additional DAP-specific specifications or sensitivity analyses (as described in Annex 7 of SAP)
+6. Correction to rate graphs (calculations and y-axis labels).
+These currently only show the numerator counts standardized by the denominator.
+7. Clarified flow chart xlsx/csv files in g_output/preliminary_counts

 <!-- TABLE OF CONTENTS -->